staturecrane/user-similarity/README.md

 python compute_similarity.py
 ```

-This will save the final similarity dictionary, `final_user_similarity.pickle' that will be used at API runtime.
+This will save the final similarity dictionary, `final_user_similarity.pickle` that will be used at API runtime.

 ## Running with Docker